-The level of PWLB borrowing at 31 March 2023 decreased to £399.709m (2021/22 £402.885m).
-Of this £272.594m is Housing Revenue Account.
+The level of PWLB borrowing at 31 March 2024 decreased to £391.528m (2022/23 £399.709m).
+Of this £270.119m is Housing Revenue Account.

-During 2022/23, the Council maintained an under-borrowed position.
-This meant that the capital borrowing need, (the Capital Financing Requirement), was not fully funded with loan debt, as cash supporting the Council's reserves, balances and cash flow was used as an interim measure.
+During 2023/24, the Council maintained an under-borrowed position.
+This meant that the capital borrowing need (the Capital Financing Requirement) was not fully funded with loan debt, as cash supporting the Council's reserves, balances and cash flow was used as an interim measure.
 This strategy was prudent as investment returns were low and resulted in a reduction in exposure to counterparty risk.
 Details of the Council's Capital Financing Requirement are disclosed in Note 16 to the accounts.

-The policy for avoiding new borrowing by running down spare cash balances, has served well over the last few years.
+The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
 However, this is kept under review to avoid incurring higher borrowing costs in the future when the Council is unable to avoid borrowing.